jeena/catdog/report.md

 ## 3.3.
 Other features

-I also extracted the amount of black pixels in the image to use it as a possible feature which wasn't using the extracted lines.
+I also extracted the amount of black pixels in the image to use it as a possible feature which was not using the extracted lines.

 # 4. _k_-nearest neighbor algorithm